Chicago Bankruptcy Lawyer

 - recent unpaid taxes, late filed or never filed taxes, and payroll taxes (i.e. trust fund taxes)

-- parking tickets and other civil government fines (although starting in 2019 the City of Chicago has agreed to eliminate tickets that are older than 3 years if you receive a chapter 7 discharge)
+- parking tickets and other civil government fines (although starting in 2019 the City of Chicago has agreed to waive tickets that are 3 years or older if you receive a chapter 7 discharge)

 - criminal fines and restitution

 - damage to property or person arising from operating a motor vehicle while under influence of alcohol or drugs

 - any debts incurred after your chapter 7 case is filed

 Student loans can be discharged in chapter 7 but only if you meet a certain standard of financial hardship

 Student loans can be discharged in chapter 7, BUT: (1) not automatically like your other debts and (2) with a lot, a lot, of difficulty.

 A lot of difficulty because to discharge student loans in bankruptcy, you have to file a lawsuit (called an “adversary proceeding” in bankruptcy lingo) against your student loan lenders inside your chapter 7 case.

 In that lawsuit, you must present evidence to convince the bankruptcy judge you meet a certain standard of financial hardship referred to as “undue hardship.”